Top Ten things we’d like you to know about Megadeluxe Caps.

 Who runs Megadeluxe?

 Megadeluxe was founded by Wes Garcia: longtime vintage patch picker and ninja stitcher.
 Wes selects and inspects every single vintage patch onto a cap here at Megadeluxe.
 Still sews a bit as well.
 Learn more about his story here.
 Our secret spicy sauce: Stephanie Garcia.
 An ecommerce expert who has worked with several Fortune 50 companies.
 Happens to be happily married to Wes.
 (Or, so she says).

 Megadeluxe is based in a secret underground complex in California.

 What's the best way to clean a patch and cap?

+Find someone else to do it?
 To clean a patch, gently brush with a toothbrush and soapy water.
-For the cap itself, use soapy water and a clean sponge.
+For the cap itself, use soapy water (just a drop or two of soap with a cup of water) and a clean sponge.
 To rinse off soapy water, use a spray bottle filled with regular tap water.
 Lightly spray cap down and pat dry with a microfiber cloth.
 Repeat as necessary until soap is gone.
 Air dry on a rack overnight until fully dry.

 Will your caps make me even more handsome?

 Yes, it's beyond a scientific fact: our caps will make you even more handsome than you already are.
 (Don't you just love science?)

 I'm looking for a certain English league full-contact badminton vintage patch from the 1920's, do you happen to have one?